 - Choose a photo from Google's image search of your name or click the Upload new photo button to upload one yourself

 - Crop your photo as desired and click Save to confirm your changes.

 Note: Images must be at least 180x180 pixels and no larger than 4MB.
 We support *.jpg, *.jpeg, *.gif, or *.png, and we suggest you use a photo that fits into the shape of a square.

 Don’t forget: As ResearchGate is a professional network, your profile photo and account should reflect this.
 Please don’t upload a photo of anyone (or anything) else!

 To block someone from following you, simply visit their profile, click on the Info tab, then click on Block researcher in the menu at the bottom right.

 Blocking someone means they'll be removed from your list of followers and won't be able to message you or see updates relating to you.
-Blocking works both ways, so your contact with them will be limited in the same way.
+They will not be notified of your action against them.
+However, blocking works both ways, so your contact with them will be limited in the same way.